Section 100: beet sugar factories

 The majority of beet sugar factories were built between the years 1921 and 1928 and in general comprise a main process building of substantial and lofty construction together with ancillary buildings of typical factory/warehouse construction.
 The main building is tall and contains staging, gantry floors, platforms and supports for plant and machinery.
 The ancillary buildings will include workshops, warehouses, offices, boiler houses, large concrete sugar silos and often purpose built bulk out loading facilities.

-By the addition of Combined Heat & Power (CHP) British Sugar have reduced their energy consumption per tonne of product by 25% since 1990.
+By the addition of Combined Heat and Power (CHP) British Sugar have reduced their energy consumption per tonne of product by 25% since 1990.
 In addition to exporting some energy to the grid, the sites generate a range of co products including animal feed, topsoil and biofuel, as well as waste heat, which is used to heat glass houses close to the Wissington plant for growing tomatoes.

 Site works are usually extensive and of a specialist nature and comprise large flat pad beet storage areas with inset wash ways and elevated flumes, large mild steel juice tanks, settlement ponds and effluent disposal plants.